Synthetic data, as the name says, is something that is artificially made by AI programs.

 - Synthetic data generation is a secure, fast, and scalable solution as compared to traditional anonymization tools.

-- It saves time and cost by automating the manual and mundane preparation of data.
+- It saves time and costs by automating the manual and mundane preparation of data.

 - It provides complete control over the data where developers can adjust parameters to adapt to changing circumstances.